Static and Dynamic VLAN Membership Explained

 Easy management

-Managing static VLAN membership is also easy.
-From the sub-interface configuration mode of the port, you can easily add, update, and remove VLAN membership.
+Managing static VLAN membership is also straightforward.
+From the sub-interface configuration mode of the port, you can add, update, and remove VLAN membership.

 Since you manually add, update, and remove static VLAN membership on all ports, the static VLAN membership is more secure than the dynamic VLAN membership.